Actors entertain people by using body movement and speech to play a character in media and stage productions.

 - television networks

-- movie production companies.
+- film and television production companies.

 Progression and specialisations